Hardwood Floor Installation

 Be sure to install the strips of hardwood flooring in a random manner.
 Regular hardwood strip flooring has tongue and grooves on all four edges.

 This means you don't have to worry about having a seam where two pieces of flooring meet break in the center of a floor joist below.

 Don't try to get fancy with respect to how the different pieces look.
 The bundles of hardwood flooring come mixed with all sorts of long, short and medium lengths.
 The more random the pieces are installed, the better the finished hardwood floor will look.

+You minimize waste by using the cutoff end piece of one row to start the next new row.
 Whatever you cut off one piece up against a wall, the leftover piece is used to start the next row.
 There's usually very little waste wood flooring because of this clever trick.

-Rubber Mallet A Must
+Is a Rubber Mallet A Must?

 A rubber mallet is used by professionals to pound the new strips of flooring into place against the flooring already nailed to the floor.
 Each strip of new flooring needs to be tight along the long edge and the short edge where it butts against the piece next to it.

 You'll notice that the tongue and groove feature of each piece of hardwood flooring not only is along the long edges, but also on the short stubby ends of each strip.

 Is it Easy to Reverse Direction?

 Yes, it's easy to reverse the direction of hardwood flooring.
 One of the most secret tips is reversing the direction of the tongues and grooves.
 Professional installers don't always start laying a floor on one wall and work to the far wall.
 They may start in the middle of the room for any number of reasons.